 All Year 10 students have been issued with the QTAC booklet 'Tertiary Pre-requisites 2022'.
 This is a summary of selection criteria for entry to Universities, TAFE Queensland and Schools.
-Pre-requisite subjects for courses to be offered at the respective universities in 2022 are listed in the handbooks referred to above; however, the following general points should be noted.
+Pre-requisite subjects for courses to be offered at the respective universities in 2022 are listed in the handbooks referred to above. however, the following general points should be noted.

-- each institution has its own list of pre-requisite subjects which may differ between institutions; - English is a pre-requisite for almost all tertiary courses; - Mathematics and Science subjects are most commonly listed as pre-requisites; however, a variety of other subjects are also mentioned; - while some subjects are not listed as pre-requisites, progress at University will be significantly less demanding if they have been studied in Years 11 and 12; - QUT has an 'Assumed Knowledge' scheme, which replaces formal subject pre-requisites for course entry.
+English is a pre-requisite for almost all tertiary courses.

+Mathematics and Science subjects are most commonly listed as pre-requisites. however, a variety of other subjects are also mentioned.

+while some subjects are not listed as pre-requisites, progress at University will be significantly less demanding if they have been studied in Years 11 and 12.

+QUT has an 'Assumed Knowledge' scheme, which replaces formal subject pre-requisites for course entry.
 Students who do not have the 'assumed level of knowledge' are not prevented from receiving an offer, but may encounter difficulty with their studies.
 QUT recommends such students undertake bridging or preparation work to acquire the assumed knowledge.

-Note: International students; however, must read 'assumed' as a pre-requisite subject.
+Note: International students. however, must read 'assumed' as a pre-requisite subject.

 In other words, they have to complete the specified subject in Years 11 and 12.